kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 ### Exponential Backoff Mechanism

-When the kueueConfig `maxBackOffRetryCount` or `maxBackOffRetryTimeout` is set and there are evicted workloads by waitForPodsReady, the queueManager returns evicted workloads that an exponential backoff duration finished and other workloads as a headWorkloads.
+When the kueueConfig `backOffLimitCount` or `backOffLimitTimeout` is set and there are evicted workloads by waitForPodsReady, the queueManager returns evicted workloads that an exponential backoff duration finished and other workloads as a headWorkloads.

 The queueManager calculates an exponential backoff duration by [the Step function](https://pkg.go.dev/k8s.io/apimachinery/pkg/util/wait@v0.29.1#Backoff.Step).

-### Evaluation of Maximum Retry Conditions
+### Evaluation of BackOffLimits

-#### MaxBackOffRetryCount
+#### backOffLimitCount

 When a workload eviction is issued with `PodsReadyTimeout` condition, a workload `.status.requeuedCount` is incremented by 1 each time　in the workload controller.

-After that, when a workload `.status.requeudCount` reaches the kueueConfig `.waitForPodsReady.requeueingStrategy.maxBackOffRetryCount`, a workload is deactivated by setting false to `.spec.active` instead of be suspended in the jobframework reconciler.
+After that, when a workload `.status.requeudCount` reaches the kueueConfig `.waitForPodsReady.requeueingStrategy.backOffLimitCount`, a workload is deactivated by setting false to `.spec.active` instead of be suspended in the jobframework reconciler.

-#### MaxBackOffRetryTimeout
+#### backOffLimitTimeout

-When a workload's duration $currentTime - queueOrderingTimestamp$ reaches the kueueConfig `waitForPodsReady.requeueingStrategy.maxBackOffRetryTimeout`, the workload controller and the queueManager sets false to `.spec.active`.
+When a workload's duration $currentTime - queueOrderingTimestamp$ reaches the kueueConfig `waitForPodsReady.requeueingStrategy.backOffLimitTimeout`, the workload controller and the queueManager sets false to `.spec.active`.
 After that, the jobframework reconciler deactivates a workload.

 Before the jobframework reconciler deactivates a workload, the workload controller sets false to `.spec.active` after the workload reconciler checks if a workload is finished.
-In addition, when the kueue scheduler gets headWorkloads from clusterQueues, if the queueManager finds the workloads exceeding `maxBackOffRetryTimeout` and sets false to workload `.spec.active`.
+In addition, when the kueue scheduler gets headWorkloads from clusterQueues, if the queueManager finds the workloads exceeding `backOffLimitTimeout` and sets false to workload `.spec.active`.

 ### Test Plan